Professor Lloyd Pratt

 American Literature, African American Literature, Literatures of the American South, The Novel, Theory and Criticism, Gender and Sexuality, History of the Book, Nineteenth- and Twentieth-Century Literatures in English

 Lloyd Pratt has been a Mellon Fellow at the Library Company of Philadelphia and the Historical Society of Pennsylvania, a National Endowment for the Humanities (US) Long-Term Fellow and NEMLA Fellow at the American Antiquarian Society, a Massachusetts Foundation for the Humanities/Bay State Historical League Scholar in Residence at the Nantucket Atheneum, and a Verney Fellow at the Nantucket Historical Association.
 With Patricia Villalobos Echeverría, he also received a National Endowment for the Arts (US) New Forms Regional Grant.
 He co-directed (with Jeannine DeLombard) the American Antiquarian Society's 2010 Summer Seminar in the History of the Book in America, has served on the Modern Language Association's Division Executive Committee on Nineteenth-Century American Literature, and was elected to the founding executive committee of C19: The Society of Nineteenth-Century Americanists.
 He is an elected member of the American Antiquarian Society and an appointed member of the AHRC Peer Review College.
-He is a member of the editorial board of American Literature and an associate editor of NOVEL: A Forum on Fiction.
+He has served on the editorial board of American Literature and is an associate editor of NOVEL: A Forum on Fiction.
 Before joining the Oxford English Faculty, he taught at Harvard, Yale, and Michigan State University.
-He is a member of the Executive Committee of the Rothermere American Institute at Oxford.
-In 2015 Pratt joined the Bread Loaf Faculty at Oxford; he was the 2015-2016 Pierce Visiting Scholar at Oxford College of Emory University.
+He is a member of the Board of Management of the Rothermere American Institute at Oxford.
+For several years, he was a member the Bread Loaf Faculty at Oxford; he was the 2015-2016 Pierce Visiting Scholar at Oxford College of Emory University

 Publications